-The financial statements were prepared using the accrual basis of accounting.
+The financial statements were prepared using the accrual basis of accounting in accordance with GASB.
 Employee and employer contributions are recognized as additions to plan net position in the period in which the employee services are performed and respective contributions are due.
 Deductions from fiduciary net position are recorded when the corresponding liabilities are incurred according to provisions of the System, regardless of when paid.
+Benefits are accrued on the first of the month and paid by the end of the month.